Smax: Publishing history

+The Smax miniseries was written by Alan Moore, and penciled by Zander Cannon, who also inked the first issue.
+Andrew Currie inked the rest of the miniseries.

 Mini-series plot

-The story deals with Smax and Toybox returning, via magical teleportation, to Jeff's magically enchanted homeworld.
+The story deals with Smax and Toybox returning, via magical teleportation, to Jeff's magically enchanted home world.
 Smax, now a city dweller, seems embarrassed by his unsophisticated, sword-and-sorcery roots.
 They attend Smax's uncle's funeral where Jeff introduces Robyn as his wife, though no such relationship exists.
 At this point Jeff's sister Rexa Macksun is introduced, dressed in the typical garb of a female fantasy barbarian such as Red Sonja and just as tall and physically impressive as her brother with the same blue skin and white hair.

 It is revealed Jeff has been away from home for some time, having originally left his world fleeing personal and literal demons.
-Once a great dragon slayer, a job needed to pay the bills for his adopted dwarven family, Smax fails to stop an extremely powerful, shape-shifting dragon named Morningbright from destroying a little girl.
+Once a great dragon slayer, a job needed to pay the bills for his adopted dwarven family, Smax failed to stop an extremely powerful, shape-shifting dragon named Morningbright from destroying a little girl.
 She was burned to ashes in front of him, forever leaving a white burn mark of a hand on his chest.

-Further story developments reveal sexual tension between Smax and his sister.
+Further story developments reveal sexual tension between Smax and Rexa.
 The two were born of an unwilling union between a monster and a human warrior woman with magical strength.
-Despite this, the pressure of twins kills her during childbirth.
-Her durability is passed on to her children.
-Their monstrous father would abuse them both and molest the sister, who would also find love and solace in her brother's arms.
-Smax would eventually kill his father so they could escape together.
-Though in their medieval homeworld their relationship wasn't particularly frowned upon, Smax developed conflicted feelings about the propriety of their love.
+Despite this, the pressure of delivering twins kills her during childbirth, but her durability is passed on to her children.
+Their monstrous father abused them both and molested Rexa, who found love and solace in her brother's arms.
+Smax eventually killed their father so they could escape together.
+Though in their medieval home world their relationship wasn't particularly frowned upon, Smax developed conflicted feelings about the propriety of their love.
 For various reasons, Smax, Rexa, Robyn, and other heroes venture out to destroy Morningbright.
 Smax's heroic efforts cause the mark on his chest to be removed.